shaneshort/discord-radio-bot/README.md

 	- See below for system-specific details.
 4. Start! - `npm start`

+## Requirements
+- node.js 14 (required for the safe operator used in the codebase)
+- ffmpeg

 ## Configuring on Windows via `dshow`

 Run `ffmpeg -list_devices true -f dshow -i dummy` and observe output containing something similar: